datacarpentry/spreadsheet-ecology-lesson/06-data-formats-caveats.md

 Materials by: **Jeffrey Hollister**, **Alexander Duryee**, **Jennifer Bryan**, **Daisie Huang**, **Ben Marwick**, **Christie Bahlai**, **Owen Jones**, **Aleksandra Pawlik**

+## Learning Objectives
+* Identify problems with using the .csv file format.
+* Apply best practices for data cleaning to avoid problems with the .csv file format.

 ###Commas as part of data values in `*.csv` files

 In the [previous lesson](05-exporting-data.md) we discussed how to export Excel file formats into `*.csv`.
 Whilst Comma Separated Value files are indeed very useful allowing for easily exchanging and sharing data.